What Does Structural Wood Repair Fix?

 Our approach focuses on repairing the structure itself, not just supporting it.
 This ensures the floor system is restored properly and performs as intended.

-How We Repair Structural Wood Damage
+How Do We Repair Structural Wood Damage?

 We repair structural wood framing by reinforcing or replacing damaged components depending on their condition.
 This includes sistering floor joists, replacing girder beams, repairing or replacing subfloor, and restoring sill plates and band boards.